-The new ATX, 478-pin 1stMainboard® VC19 supports a full range of the latest generation Intel® Pentium® 4 processors.
-The leading edge chipset Intel® 845E MCH was designed for coworking with Pentium® 4 (up to 2GHz) and Northwood® processor (min 2GHz) in the 478-pin package based on the VRM 9.0 spec and 533 MHz.Built using the leading edge technology the Intel Pentium® 4 processors provide a significant performance over previous Pentium® III processors.
-Three DDR 200/266 SDRAM sockets allow for up to 2GB memory capacity.
-Support for the Ultra DMA/100protocol and its high-speed interface further ensures that data transfer speeds are improved, especially for long sequential transfers required by audio/visual applications.
-The board also features onboard audio and optional onboard LAN function.
-An optional 2 x 5 pinheader for Smart Card Reader and an optional 1x10 pinheader for Memory Stick are provided for future upgrade.
+The new ATX, 478-pin 1stMainboard® supports a full range of the latest generation Intel® Pentium® 4 processors.
+The leading edge Intel® chipset was designed for coworking with Pentium® 4 (up to 3.06 GHz) in the 478-pin package based on the VRM 9.0 spec and 533 MHz.Built using the leading edge technology the Intel Pentium® 4 processors provide a significant performance over previous Pentium® III processors.
+Three DDR 200/266/333 SDRAM sockets allow for up to 2 GB memory capacity.
+Support for the Ultra DMA/100 protocol and its high-speed interface further ensures that data transfer speeds are improved, especially for long sequential transfers required by audio/visual applications.